 Another of China’s eight, great cuisines.
-Unlike Cantonese food, though, traditional Sichuan food is bold, spicy, sour and often very spicy.
+Unlike Cantonese food, traditional Sichuan food is bold, aromatic, sour and often very spicy.
 That’s because of the variety and intensity of the spices used, the most famous of which is the tongue-numbing Sichuan pepper.
-The most well known dishes here are probably mapo tofu and kung pao chicken.
+The most well-known dishes here are probably mapo tofu and kung pao chicken.
 In China, it’s probably dan dan noodles (a spicy, sour and occasionally nutty noodle soup) and Sichuan hot pot, a dish found pretty much everywhere in the country.

 Spicy Sichuan Restaurant

 Shop F10B, Sussex Centre, Haymarket

 Harbour Plaza, 25–29 Dixon Street, Haymarket

 Six Po Hot Pot

 Great Dragon Hotpot

 Shop 1/33 Ultimo Road, Haymarket

 1/102–108 Hay Street, Haymarket